coccoinomane/crabada.py/README.md

 # Quick start

+1. Make sure you have Python 3.9 or later installed.
 1. Install dependencies: `pip install -r requirements.txt`.
 1. Copy _.env.example_ in _.env_ and customize the latter.
 1. Make sure you `cd` in the root folder of the project (the same where this readme is)